hercychang/prep-step-1/part6-data_structures/strings_methods.md

 "full".index("ll") #=> 2
 ```

-The `delete` method behaves slightly differently for strings: it does not modify
+The `delete` and `count` methods behave slightly differently for strings.
+`delete` does not modify its receiver, and `count` must receive an argument (it
+only counts occurrences of the substring and is *not* synonymous with `length`).
-the original.
-Hence `delete` has a dangerous version just for strings:
+`delete` has a dangerous version just for strings: `delete!`. `delete` deletes
-`delete!`. `delete` deletes any characters that appear in its argument.
+any characters that appear in its argument.

 ```ruby
 sad_string = "full of emptiness"